 - Reject the certificate request: e-mail template specifying that the certificate request has been rejected by the administrator.

-- Accept the user request: e-mail template specifying that the enrolment request has been approved by the administrator.
+- Accept the user request: e-mail template specifying that the enrollment request has been approved by the administrator.

-- Reject the user request: e-mail template specifying that the enrolment request has been rejected by the administrator.
+- Reject the user request: e-mail template specifying that the enrollment request has been rejected by the administrator.

 List of variables